theupdateframework/taps/candidate-tuf-versions.md

 # Specification

-As stated above, this TAP defines a variety of procedures to be added to the update process on both clients and repos.
-These changes include the way in which version numbers are determined, the addition of new directories on repositories, new metadata parsing functions on clients, and a new process for finding compatible metadata.
+As stated above, this TAP defines a variety of procedures to be added to the update process on both clients and repositories.
+These changes include the way in which version numbers are determined, the addition of new directories on repositories and new metadata parsing functions on clients, and a new process for finding compatible metadata.

 For clarity, throughout this TAP *upgrading* refers to the process of moving